Shark Monroe: Reception

 Like many American films of the time, Shark Monroe was subject to restrictions and cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors cut, in Reel 2, the intertitle "Prospering through the degradation of women" and, in Reel 5, the intertitle "He's dead".

 Preservation status

-A copy of the film is preserved in the Museum of Modern Art, New York.
+A copy of the film is preserved in the Museum of Modern Art, New York City.